danielbodnar/awesome-stars/README.md

 ## node

+- [andreasbm/readme](https://github.com/andreasbm/readme) - Automatically generate a beautiful best-practice README file based on the contents of your repository
 - [reactide/reactide](https://github.com/reactide/reactide) - Reactide is the first dedicated IDE for React web application development.
 - [aws/jsii](https://github.com/aws/jsii) - jsii allows code in any language to naturally interact with JavaScript classes.
 It is the technology that enables the AWS Cloud Development Kit to deliver polyglot libraries from a single codebase!
 - [ehmicky/nve](https://github.com/ehmicky/nve) - Run any command on specific Node.js versions